HistoryThis section has been translated automatically.

 - J Am Acad Dermatol 22:853-854.

 - Santibanez-Gallerani A et al (2003) Should Nevus Sebaceus of Jadassohn in Children be Excised?
 A Study of 757 Cases, and Literature Review.
-J Craniofac Surgery 14: 658-660
+J Craniofac Surg 14: 658-660.

 - Saphiro M et al (1999) Spiradenoma arising in nevus sebaceus of Jadasson: Case report and literature review.
-Arch J Dermatopathy 21: 462-467
+Arch J Dermatopathol 21: 462-467.

-Incoming links (23)Adnextumors of the skin (overview); Aplasia cutis congenita (overview); Didymosis aplasticosebacea; Epidermal nevus organoid; hamartoma of the skin; Hras; Kras; Mosaik-RASopathies; Mould penning flintstone mims syndrome; Naevus sebaceus (childhood); ...
+Incoming links (25)Adnextumors of the skin (overview); Aplasia cutis congenita (overview); Didymosis aplasticosebacea; Epidermal nevus organoid; hamartoma of the skin; Hras; Kras; Mosaik-RASopathies; Mould penning flintstone mims syndrome; Naevus; ...
 Show all

-Outgoing links (21)Alopecia areata (overview); Aplasia cutis congenita (overview); Basal cell carcinoma nodular; Basal cell carcinoma (overview); Didymosis aplasticosebacea; Excision; Hamartom; Hidradenoma; Hidradenoma, cystic eccrine; Hras; ...
+Outgoing links (24)Alopecia areata (overview); Aplasia cutis congenita (overview); Basal cell carcinoma nodular; Basal cell carcinoma (overview); Choristoma; Didymosis aplasticosebacea; Excision; Hamartom; Hidradenoma; Hidradenoma, cystic eccrine; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.